Starlite: Composition

 Starlite's composition is a closely guarded secret.
 "The actual composition of Starlite is known only to Maurice and one or two members of his family," former Chief Scientific Adviser to the Ministry of Defence Sir Ronald Mason averred.
 It is said to contain a variety of organic polymers and co-polymers with both organic and inorganic additives, including borates and small quantities of ceramics and other special barrier ingredients—up to 21 in all.
-Perhaps uniquely for a material said to be thermal proof, it is said to be not entirely inorganic but up to 90 percent organic.
-Nicola McDermott, Ward's youngest daughter, stated that Starlite is 'natural' and edible, and that it has been fed to dogs and horses without ill effects.
+Perhaps uniquely for a material said to be thermal proof, it is said to be not entirely inorganic but up to 90 per cent organic.
+Nicola McDermott, Ward's youngest daughter, stated that Starlite is "natural" and edible and that it has been fed to dogs and horses with no ill effects.

-The American company Thermashield, LLC, which owns the Starlite formula, stated in a radio interview that Starlite is not made from household ingredients and there is no PVA glue, baking soda or baking powder in it.
+The American company Thermashield, LLC, which owns the Starlite formula, stated in a radio interview that Starlite is not made from household ingredients and that there is no PVA glue or soda in it.

+Thermashield's claims that Starlite has successfully passed femtosecond laser testing at the Georgia Institute of Technology and ASTM D635-15 Standard Testing.

 Commercialisation

 Ward allowed various organisations such as the Atomic Weapons Establishment and ICI to conduct tests on samples, but did not permit them to retain samples for fear of reverse engineering.
 Ward maintained that his invention was worth billions.
 Sir Ronald Mason told a reporter in 1993, "I started this path with Maurice very sceptical.
 I’m totally convinced of the reality of the claims."
 He further states, "We don't still quite understand how it works, but that it works is undoubtedly the case."

 NASA became involved in Starlite in 1994, and NASA engineer Rosendo 'Rudy' Naranjo talked about its potential in a Dateline NBC report.
-The Dateline reporter stated that Starlite could perhaps help with the fragile Space Shuttle heat shield.
-Naranjo said of their discussions with Ward, "We have done a lot of evaluation and … we know all the tremendous possibilities that this material has."
+The Dateline reporter opined that Starlite could perhaps help with the fragile Space Shuttle heat shield.
+Naranjo said of their discussions with Ward, "We have done a lot of evaluation and... we know all the tremendous possibilities that this material has."

 Boeing, which was the main contractor for the Space Shuttles in 1994, became interested in the potential of Starlite to eliminate flammable materials in their jets.

-By the time of Ward's death in 2011 there appeared to have been no commercialisation of Starlite, and the formulation of the material had not been released to the public.
+By the time of Ward's death in 2011 there appears to have been no commercialisation of Starlite, and the formulation of the material had not been released to the public.